conorjennings/wine-cellar-api/README.md

 ## API Overview

-I scaffolded a wine table and user tablev using the Rails template.
+I scaffolded a wine table and user table using the Rails template and then modelled it whereby a user can have a one to many relationship with the wines table.
+Some fields were optional in this wines table such as ratings, notes and region.
+All other fields were mandatory and set to not nullable on both front and back end.

 ## Github and Heroku Repos: